lubianat/definition_identification_classification_naming/README.md

 One could say also a "cell type calling" similar to the "base calling" that is done when analizing observations of DNA bases.
 It was not always easy to say that the base in a sequence is A or T or C or G, and the process of doing this assignment required some kind of decision, i.e. a calling.

+Another possible wording for that process is calling it an attribution of cells to one (or more) type(s).

 6. Annotation

 After cell observations are assigned to certain classes, it is important to record this relation in an organized manner.